tf98/e-Portfolio-Travis-CI/README.md

 # e-Portfolio-Travis-CI
-In this repository you can find my presentation about Travis, a tutorial/introduction to Travis and the starting code as well as the complete code of our hands on demo
+In this repository you can find my presentation about Travis, a tutorial/introduction to Travis and the starting code as well as the complete code of our hands on demo (for code see the repository below).

 ## Pre-requirements:
 Clone this repository and host it on Github: [Travis Demo](https://github.com/tf98/TravisDemo)